Tudor Pickering Increases Imperial Oil (TSE:IMO) Price Target to C$48.00

-Imperial Oil (TSE:IMO) (NYSEMKT:IMO) had its price objective increased by Tudor Pickering to C$48.00 in a research note published on Wednesday, Stock Target Advisor reports.
-Tudor Pickering currently has a hold rating on the stock.
+Imperial Oil (TSE:IMO) (NYSEMKT:IMO) had its price target hoisted by investment analysts at Tudor Pickering to C$48.00 in a research note issued on Wednesday, Stock Target Advisor reports.
+The firm currently has a “hold” rating on the stock.
+Tudor Pickering’s price target points to a potential upside of 13.39% from the company’s current price.

-A number of other research firms have also recently weighed in on IMO.
-Barclays boosted their target price on shares of Imperial Oil from C$40.00 to C$46.00 and gave the stock a na rating in a research note on Friday, July 16th.
-The Goldman Sachs Group lifted their price target on shares of Imperial Oil from C$38.00 to C$42.00 and gave the stock a buy rating in a report on Tuesday, September 28th.
-TD Securities cut their price target on shares of Imperial Oil from C$44.00 to C$39.00 and set a hold rating on the stock in a report on Thursday, August 5th.
-Credit Suisse Group reiterated a neutral rating and set a C$45.00 price target on shares of Imperial Oil in a report on Friday, October 8th.
-Finally, Morgan Stanley initiated coverage on shares of Imperial Oil in a report on Thursday, October 7th.
-They set a hold rating and a C$45.00 price target on the stock.
-Sixteen research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of Hold and an average target price of C$43.02.
+IMO has been the subject of several other research reports.
+National Bank Financial raised their price target on shares of Imperial Oil to C$45.00 and gave the stock a “sector perform” rating in a report on Thursday, June 17th.
+JPMorgan Chase & Co. reduced their price objective on shares of Imperial Oil from C$46.00 to C$44.00 in a research report on Monday, August 2nd.
+CIBC reaffirmed a “neutral” rating and set a C$48.00 price target on shares of Imperial Oil in a research note on Thursday, August 26th.
+Citigroup decreased their price objective on Imperial Oil to C$44.00 and set a “neutral” rating for the company in a report on Tuesday, September 21st.
+Finally, The Goldman Sachs Group increased their target price on Imperial Oil from C$38.00 to C$42.00 and gave the stock a “buy” rating in a report on Tuesday, September 28th.
+Sixteen research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
+Based on data from MarketBeat, Imperial Oil currently has an average rating of “Hold” and an average price target of C$43.02.

 Imperial Oil Limited explores for, produces, and sells crude oil and natural gas in Canada.
 It operates through three segments: Upstream, Downstream, and Chemical.
 The Upstream segment explores for and produces crude oil, natural gas, synthetic oil, and bitumen.
 As of December 31, 2020, this segment had 138 million oil-equivalent barrels of proved undeveloped reserves.